Soneso/stellar-ios-mac-sdk/docs/README.md

 # Welcome

-This Swift Stellar SDK helps iOS and macOS developers to interact with the Stellar Blockchain and it's Ecosystem.
+This Swift Stellar SDK helps iOS and macOS developers to interact with the Stellar Blockchain and its Ecosystem.

 The SDK has three main uses: